ERP Implementation – a phased approach to success09 Jul 2020 | by Brett Mundell

 EDI, advanced warehouse management, transport management/freight integration, B2B portal

-– Less internal resource required for each phase
+– Less internal resources required for each phase

 – Spread out the workload over several phases